-Women with excessively large, pendulous breasts often suffer from both emotional and physical discomfort due to their prominent breasts.
-They may feel self-conscious or embarrassed about the look of their large breasts.
-Some women with large breasts also suffer from neck, shoulder and back pain caused by constantly hunching forward due to the heavy weight of their breasts.
-Their bra straps may dig into their shoulders, causing painful skin indentations, rashes or welts.
-In addition, having excessively large breasts often makes performing physical activities, such as running, painful.
+Women with excessively large, pendulous breasts often feel embarrassed or self-conscious about their appearance.
+Some also suffer from neck, shoulder and back pain.
+Their bra straps may dig into their shoulders, causing skin indentations, rashes or welts.
+Furthermore, having excessively large breasts can make certain physical activities extremely challenging and or painful.

 Breast Reduction Techniques

-The specific technique used for breast reduction surgery may vary by patient, depending on how much excess skin and breast glandular tissue must be removed, if the patient has overly enlarged areolas (the darker-pigmented skin surrounding the nipples) that must be reduced and her aesthetic objectives for surgery.
+The specific technique used for breast reduction surgery depends on how much excess skin and breast glandular tissue must be removed, and if the patient has overly enlarged areolas that must be reduced.

-During consultation, Dr. Breslow or Dr. Farkas evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy the patient’s individual needs.
+During consultation, Dr. Breslow or Dr. Farkas evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
 Drs.
 Breslow and Farkas typically offer the following surgical approaches and corresponding incision patterns for breast reduction:

-- A “lollipop” incision pattern.
-The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
-With this method, the New Jersey breast reduction surgeon uses the periareolar incision that extends around the outer edge of the areola and the vertical incision running down the front of the breast.
-This approach yields more natural-looking results, but may not be a suitable treatment option for everyone.
+- A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
+With this method, the surgeon uses the periareolar incision that extends around the outer edge of the areola, and a vertical incision running down the front of the breast.
+This approach yields more natural-looking results, but may not be a suitable treatment option for every patient.

-Breast Reduction surgery is performed on an outpatient basis, under general anesthesia.
-The procedure takes about two hours, depending on the complexity of the patient’s surgical needs.
+Breast reduction surgery is performed on an outpatient basis, under general anesthesia.
+The procedure takes approximately two hours, depending on the complexity of the patient’s surgical needs.

-To schedule a personal consultation with Dr. Breslow or Dr. Farkas to learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts, contact the Breslow Center for Plastic Surgery by calling (201) 444-9522.
+To schedule a personal consultation with Dr. Breslow or Dr. Farkas and learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts, contact The Breslow Center for Plastic Surgery in Paramus, New Jersey today!